stephblain/thrush_ancestry_repeatability/1_call_AIMs/README.md

-# thrush_aims
+# Call ancestry informative markers in Swainson's thrushes

-Pipeline to get AIMs adapted from ancestryInfer
+Pipeline to get AIMs

+Adapted from ancestryInfer

-## 01 get AIMs
+## 01 find divergent markers

 Starting from two fasta sequences for reference genomes, convert one to a pseudoref that is collinear with the other